Charles Ellis Johnson: Career

 In Salt Lake City, Johnson worked as a druggist for the ZCMI.
 In 1889 he partnered with Parley P. Pratt to operate the Johnson-Pratt Drug Company.
 Johnson made and sold various family patent medicines, including his "Valley Tan Remedies."
 As recited by his niece Maude Fox Fairbanks, this catchy limerick, "Snow in the Mountains, Rain in the Hills, Old Man Died Eating Johnson's Pills," conveys the tragic effects from overconsumption of his laxative preparations, anise in a sweetened coating.
 The mountains were the Wasatch Front located east of the City [Oral Fairbanks Family History].
 During the 1890s, he became involved in the American Star Bicycle craze by selling them and becoming vice president of Salt Lake's Social Wheel bicycle club.

 After dabbling in photography, Johnson joined Hyrum Sainsbury to open a photographic studio.
-Johnson soon became the undesignated "official photographer" of the Salt Lake City Theater.
+Johnson soon became the undesignated "official photographer" of the Salt Lake Theatre.
 He was the official Utah correspondent for the New York Dramatic Mirror.
 He started taking risqué photographs, likely because of his work with burlesque theater, and often incorporated elements of orientalism.
 He took glamour photographs of actresses, artistic nudes, and risqué stereoviews.
 He was the only Mormon photographer during his time who sold risqué photographs.

 In the 1890s, Johnson became the unofficial photographer for the LDS Church.
 He photographed the dedication of the Salt Lake Temple and LDS Church leaders.
 He traveled with the Mormon Tabernacle Choir to the Chicago World's Fair in 1893, and visited San Francisco in 1896.
 Johnson advertised his studio as an "Information Bureau [for] everything about Utah and the Mormons."
 He became a "social Mormon" by maintaining the appearance of being a Mormon while eventually dissociating himself from the LDS Church.
 While Johnson spent most of his time in Utah, he also traveled extensively, taking photographs in New York, Paris, and London.
 His trademark phrase was "You see Johnson all over the World."

 In 1897 Johnson photographed and befriended the actress Lydia Mary Olive Von Finkelstein Mamreov Mountford at the Salt Lake Theater.
 Mountford returned to Utah in 1903 and hired Johnson as a photographer for her Jerusalem exhibit at the St. Louis World's Fair.
 They traveled through Palestine and Jerusalem in the Ottoman Empire taking pictures of the scenery.
 At the World Fair in 1904, Johnson and Mountford found that the exhibit's management had repudiated Mountford's contract.
 Johnson tried with little success to market his photos in St. Louis.

 After returning from his tour, Johnson formed an "unconventional relationship" with businesswoman Minnie B. Ridley and hired her to help him with his businesses in Salt Lake City.
 Ridley died suddenly from Bright's disease in 1914, after working for Johnson for 12 years.
 In 1917 he liquidated his assets and moved to San Jose, California, to live with the Ridley family, where he operated another photographic studio.
 He died from a heart seizure on February 21, 1926, and was buried in Oak Hill Memorial Park.